kaiosod/yt-downloader/README.md

 # yt-downloader

-Project for downloading songs from a specific Youtube playlist, the download is started every time whenever a song is added to playlist
+Project for downloading songs from a specific Youtube playlist, the download is started whenever a song is added to playlist

 ## Link to used tools: